 sorting of the returned rows.

-SELECT * FROM Tracks WHERE title = 'My Way'
+SELECT * FROM Track WHERE title = 'My Way'

 Using *